 This article prepared by Tikehau Capital does not meet the legal requirements designed to promote impartial analysis.
 It does not constitute an offer to sell securities or investment advisory services.
 This document contains general information only and is not intended to represent general or specific investment advice.
 Communication of any document or information relating to the investment funds managed by Tikehau Investment Management and mentioned in this document is limited or restricted in certain states or jurisdictions.
 These investment funds may be reserved for professional and knowledgeable investors.
 This document is not intended to be communicated to and may not be relied upon by any person or entity in any jurisdiction or country where such distribution or use would be contrary to applicable law or regulations.
-This document can be neverified or approved by a supervisory authority.
+This document has not been verified or approved by a supervisory authority.
 Past performance is not a reliable indicator of future results and targets are not guaranteed.
 Certain statements and forecasts are based on current expectations, current market and economic conditions, estimates, projections, and opinions of Tikehau Capital and/or its affiliates.
-Due to various risks and uncertainties, actual results may differ materially from those reflected or anticipated in these projections or in any of the case studies or forecasts.
-All references to Tikehau Capital and/or tits affiliates.
-Due to various risks otherwise stated, the data contained in this document are those known as of 31 December 2021.
+Due to various reflected or anticipated in these projections or in any of the case studies or forecasts.
+All references to Tikehau Capitals advisory activities in the United States or with respect to US persons refer to Tikehau Capital North America.
+Unless otherwise stated, the data contained in this document are those known as of 31 December 2021.
 A decision to invest in a fund should be made only after a careful and thorough review of the documentation and after consulting with an appropriate professional.
 Tikehau Capital shall not be held liable for any decision made on the basis of this document.